kraflab/dsda-doom/README.md

 - Some of the more advanced features are not implemented for heretic yet, and using them may cause crashes or other odd behaviour.
 This includes ghost players, key frames (working but not always in sync), and the analysis code.
 - Heretic cheats aren't implemented yet, but you should be able to use the corresponding doom ones.
 - Dehacked support for heretic isn't implemented / investigated yet.
 It's possible some things will work by chance.
-- There isn't a separate heretic configuration file - if you'd like to keep different key configurations for each game, you'll have to keep two config files (for now).
-- Save files should work but are not compatible with the original.
 - Advanced hud is not implemented for heretic.
-- The heretic font does not have all the characters that the doom font does.
-As a result, the prboom+ hud font has been extended to the full character set and is used in various menus.
 - Some menus extend over the hud.
 This will be cleaned up later.
 - Any number of things may be broken...please let me know on dw or discord if you run into a problem.